Grab a copy of this printable St. Patrick's Day Scavenger Hunt list and challenge your kids to find their 'pot o' gold'!

 Here are a few tips & list of things to bring including affiliate links to a few of our favorite items:

-◊ We love having the printable list on a sturdy 9 x 12" Clipboard clipboard so it's easy to hold & don't forget a pencil to check things off as you find them!
+◊ We love having the printable list on a sturdy 9 x 12" Clipboard so it's easy to hold & don't forget a pencil to check things off as you find them!

 ◊ If you plan to do the hunt outside, a pair of kid-size Binoculars are a must!
 They give the kids a wider range of places to look.

 ◊ Be sure to have your smartphone or camera if you're playing this as a photo hunt!
-In fact, it's a fun search-and-find activity that will keep your kids busy for a list a little while on their own ;)
+In fact, it's a fun search-and-find activity that will keep your kids busy for a little while on their own ;)

 Fiona's Luck is an adorable story about a girl who outwits the Leprechaun King in order to bring all the luck back to Ireland.
 The illustrations in this book are wonderful!